rust-lang/rust-wiki-backup/Note-git-workflow.md

 Incoming
 --------

-* Please do not push to master.
-Please push to incoming instead.
+* The integration branch is `incoming`.
+Only the sheriff should push to `master`.
+  * If you have push access and are not the sheriff today, please push to `incoming`, not `master`.
+  * If you are filing pull requests, please file them against `incoming`, not `master`.

-* The sheriff will pull the last green commit from incoming to master daily.
+* The sheriff will pull the last green commit from `incoming` to `master` daily.
+* The current sheriff will be listed in the IRC channel title.

 General
 -------